General FAQs About Studying Abroad

 Summer Intake (May-June) – Limited options, mainly for short programs.

-What are the English language requirements for the USA?
+What are the English language requirements to study in the USA?

 IELTS: 6.5 overall (some universities accept 6.0).